Ex-members of religious group mixed on Barrett nomination

 “The People of Praise does not take positions on partisan political matters, legislation, or constitutional interpretation.
 Similarly, we take no position on who should or should not sit on the U.S. Supreme Court,” spokesman Sean Connolly wrote.

-Coleman’s husband grew up in the Muncie, Indiana, branch and when they were dating, she agreed to go “underway,” a multiyear process that members undertake before signing the covenant.
+Coleman’s husband grew up in the community and when they were dating, she agreed to go “underway,” a multiyear process that members undertake before signing the covenant.
 Coleman said People of Praise offers a strong sense of community that is often missing in modern secular life, and that can be a powerful draw.

 “They really are about living in the community and serving and giving back and helping and building God’s kingdom on earth in a way that’s easy to feel really, really passionate about,” Coleman said.